 Collect Old Medical Records

-If you are applying for disability and you have great medical records from the past, but stopped being able to go to the doctor, Social Security may be willing to consider your past records.
+If you are applying for disability (not already approved) and you have great medical records from the past, but stopped being able to go to the doctor, Social Security may be willing to consider your past records.

 Social Security does not always collect all your records, especially if they are from years ago.
 If you want them to see these records, you can call the person handling your case and ask which records have been collected.